sinumol/Habit-free-OC-analysis/README.md

 # Habit-free-OC_Analysis_APJCP
-This repository contains analysis pipelines developed as part of my PhD research focused on habit-free oral squamous cell carcinoma.
 Codes used for the manuscript titled "Genomic landscape of oral squamous cell carcinoma in never smokers and never drinkers" for Asian Pacific Journal of Cancer Prevention, 2026, is deposited here
 ##TCGA processed dataset and NCBI RAW datset was used for the analysis.